 Staff appointed to management positions must not be subject to a section 128 direction prohibiting them from managerial positions in an independent school.
-This can be checked via the DBS and the NCTL.
 This applies to appointments from August 2015 and does not apply to internal promotions.
+This check is made via the government website: uk)